 Indigestion doesn't require food in the stomach either.
 Stomach acids themselves and the way your body processes food down the digestive tract (including the intestine) may be affected by anxiety.

 While it's related to indigestion, it is technically a separate issue.
 Gas and bloating are also very common in those with anxiety.
 In some cases this is due to the way stress affects nutrient processing.
 But in other cases it may be due to things like air swallowing - a very common symptom for those with anxiety attacks and those that hyperventilate.

-Stomach problems may also be a secondary symptom to sleep deprivation, which is also common in anxiety.
-Sleep deprivation can drastically alter the way the body processes food and nutrients, and since those with anxiety often have trouble sleeping, the end result is significantly altered digestion and stomach problems.
+Stomach problems may also be a secondary symptom of sleep deprivation, which is also common in anxiety.
+Sleep deprivation can drastically alter the way the body processes food and nutrients, and since those with anxiety often have trouble sleeping, the result is significantly altered digestion and stomach problems.

 These are just a few of the potential reasons that anxiety causes stomach problems.
 Anxiety and stress have a profound effect on the mind and body, and in some cases you may be contributing to stomach problems by the way you breathe, the way you eat, and even the way you sit when you have stress.
 There are countless different ways that anxiety can create these stomach issues.

 What to Do When You Have Stomach Problems From Anxiety